cbergmeir/cc2425/session2/README.md

 - `ENV` – Sets environment variables.

-Firstly, let’s create a Dockerfile (you can same this under the name `mydockerfile`, e.g., using vim):
+Firstly, let’s create a Dockerfile (you can save this under the name `mydockerfile`, e.g., using vim):

 ```
 FROM rockylinux:8